-We are happy to once again invite you all to the world?s largest open event for classic shoes, the London Super Trunk Show, organized by Shoegazing and The Shoe Snob.
-On Saturday, May 8 (NEW DATE!), in the middle of London on 12 Regent Street, we gather more than ten brands from all over the world, interesting partners, there will be the World Championships in Shoe Shining and Shoe Patina, plus the World Championships in Shoemaking will have its award ceremony and competition shoes displayed.
-Below all info about the event.
+We are happy to once again invite you all to the world’s largest open event for classic shoes, the London Super Trunk Show, organized by Shoegazing and The Shoe Snob.
+On Saturday, May 7th, 2022 (NEW DATE), in the middle of London on 12 Regent Street, we gather more than 10 brands from all over the world, interesting partners, there will be the World Championships in Shoe Shining and Shoe Patina, plus the World Championships in Shoemaking will have its award ceremony and competition shoes displayed.
+Below you will find all of the info about the event.

 Location: Showcase.co, 12 Regent Street, St. James, London.